 With just 22 months between the boys and feeling particularly frazzled one day, I decided I needed to get out of the house, leave my husband in charge of two small children and have some “me” time!
 I enrolled in a one-day introductory course on jewellery-making at my local bead store.
 I came home refreshed and with a matching necklace and earrings set … needless to say, I was hooked and have not looked back since!

 I sell my work at local craft events and on-line.
-Please pop over to my two shopfronts for a browse: The British Craft House and Folksy.
-Both of these sites sell uniquely British-made handcrafted items but ship worldwide!
+Please pop over to my shopfront for a browse: Folksy.
+This site sells uniquely British-made handcrafted items but ship worldwide!

 When not making jewellery, I love drinking coffee and eating cake, gardening, walking and spending time with my family – not necessarily in that order!